 The close-up on the left appears to be the real Elie Wiesel in France later in 1945.
 He would be 17 or almost 17 years old in this picture.
 Notice the non-receding, youthful hairline with a very long front lock hanging to the side, and the straight nose .

-Above, Jewish boys gather for a prayer service in a chapel in an OSE children’s home.
+Above, Jewish boys gather for a prayer service in a chapel in an OSE children’s home in 1945.
 Those pictured include Elie Wiesel (seen in profile) and Jakob Rybsztajn standing next to him facing the camera.
 (I note that Elie Wiesel is older than the other boys in this picture, giving credence to the idea that he acted in the role of counselor and sometime teacher to the newer, younger “religious” boys.)